 As founder and President of Philip W. Johnston Associates, Phil Johnston consults on health and human services issues from his offices in Boston and Washington D.C. working with healthcare associations, federal and state government, academic institutions and health care industry leaders to bring better quality and more cost effective health care to all.
-Mr. Johnston has worked in health and human services for more than 30 years.
+Mr. Johnston has worked in health and human services for many years.
 He is a former Massachusetts legislator and Cabinet member with a strong background in both state and national issues that impact the quality and delivery of healthcare to consumers.
 In November 2000, Mr. Johnston was elected to a four-year term as Chairman of the Massachusetts Democratic Party.
 He was re-elected in 2004, and served until 2007.

 Before Mr. Johnston’s service in Washington, he was Secretary of Health and Human Services in the Commonwealth of Massachusetts under Governor Michael Dukakis from 1984-1991.
 As such, he was Chief Executive Officer and principal policy maker for 17 diverse and sensitive state human services agencies, including adult and juvenile corrections, parole, public welfare, child welfare, public health, mental health and retardation, medical security, disabilities and rate setting.
 He directed the development and implementation of dozens of major projects affecting the poor, sick, elderly and disabled persons in Massachusetts.
 This included the Mental Health Action Project, a five-year, $350 million initiative to reform the state’s mental health system and the drafting, enactment and operation of the state’s universal health care legislation.